bayush11/Caltech_SURF_2023/README.md

 # Imaging Data

 The imaging data was processed through the Keyvani and Strom (2013) workflow.
 This is the paper link: https://doi.org/10.1016/j.cageo.2012.08.018.
-I have additionally linked

 Below are the different phasese that the images have gone through in the Keyvani and Strom (2013) workflow.
 When processing a time-series, one should get folders of these three image types plus a binarized labeled image.